 - Off: disables all active interventions.

-From the naming on the interface alone, it’s reasonable to assume a warning system would merely alert the driver and not actively steer.
-However, the manual clarifies that these modes can include quite forceful steering corrections — a detail you’d easily overlook without reading it carefully.
+From the naming on the car's interface alone, it’s reasonable to assume a warning system would only alert the driver and not actively steer.
+However, the manual clarifies that these modes can include steering corrections — a detail you’d easily overlook without reading it carefully.

 Contradictions and frustrations

 After the near-miss, I carefully documented what had happened — including photographs of the location and a detailed description of the system’s behavior — and reported it to my local dealership.
-I offered any data or follow-up they might need to assess the dangerous intervention.
+I offered any data or follow-up they might need to assess the nature of my experience.

 The dealership eventually closed my case, arguing the system worked within its specifications and that I should have used my indicators to tell the system I intended to cross the center line.
-They did not consider the intervention dangerous, despite their own collision warning activating as a result.
+They did not consider the intervention dangerous, despite their own collision warning activating as a result of the intervention.

 Final thoughts